kollinmurphy/math4610/hw5/README.md

   return sum * h
 ```

+This function takes as input a function $f$, the interval $[a, b]$, and the number of subintervals $n$.
+It returns the approximation of the integral of $f$ over the interval $[a, b]$ using the composite trapezoid rule.

-I tested the trapezoid rule by using the following code:
+I tested the function by using the following code:

 ```python
 from math import e, pow, pi